Neck & Back Pain

 Acupuncture has a proven track record for effectively treating many different types of pain, but neck and back pain has to be one of the most commonly treated pain conditions in the clinic.
 There are three main ways that acupuncture effectively treats pain.
 Acupuncture treats pain by increasing circulation to the area which brings fresh blood, oxygen, and nutrients to the area so it has the resources to heal and function properly.
 Secondly, it reduces inflammation in the area, and lastly, it encourages tight muscles to relax and release.

+Acupuncture may be combined with dry needling techniques to release trigger points, infrared heat to relax tight muscles, or other therapies.
 Often, acupuncture will be combined with cupping.
 Cupping also encourages increased circulation to the area as well as helping to relax tight muscles.
 The combination makes for an awesome treatment for pain, and the cupping feels amazing!

 What Does The Research Say?